 To a large pot of boiling, salted water add the potatoes.
 Cook until tender throughout, but not falling apart, about 15 minutes - it really depends on the potatoes.

 Melt 6 tablespoons of the butter gently in a small saucepan over medium-low heat.
 Stir in the garlic, and allow to steep there over low heat for 5-10 minutes.
 Remove from heat.
 You can either leave the garlic bits in, or strain them out.
-Either way, at this point, stir in the saffron, and a pinch of salt, and set aside.
+Either way, at this point, stir in the saffron (if using), and a pinch of salt, and set aside.

 Crush the coriander seeds in a mortar and pestle.
 Add the almonds, and crush them, but not so much that they turn to paste.
 Stir in the sesame seeds, and then the oregano.
 Crushing the oregano in between your palms as you add it.